Missions: Microsatellites

 hawkeye 360 constellation

 The HawkEye 360 Constellation detects and geolocates RF signals for maritime situational awareness, emergency response, national security, and spectrum analysis applications.
-HawkEye 360 is the first commercial company to use formation flying satellites to create a new class of radio frequency (RF) data and data analytics.
+HawkEye 360 is the first to use formation-flying microsatellites for terrestrial RF signal detection.
+This data is analyzed for many commercial applications including maritime situational awareness, emergency response, national security, and spectrum mapping.

 SFL was selected in 2018 to develop and launch the three-satellite HawkEye 360 Pathfinder Cluster to demonstrate small satellite capabilities for geolocation of VHF, emergency position-indicating radio beacon (EPIRB), automatic identification system (AIS) and marine radar signals.